OUR BOARD

 Rick Trachok

-Rick Trachok is Senior Counsel with McDonald Carano, focusing his practice on international regulatory and gaming law.
-Mr. Trachok has an extensive background in gaming law, particularly from the international perspective.
-Mr. Trachok served as Chairman of Compliance for the German gaming Group, Gauselmann AG, from 1997-2013 and was responsible for obtaining gaming licenses for them in approximately 200 jurisdictions throughout the world.
-He is also Chairman of the Global Compliance and Governance Committee for the world’s largest gaming manufacturer and lottery company, International Game Technology (IGT).
+Mr. Trachok serves as Chairman of Compliance for the German gaming Group, Gauselmann AG, and has been responsible for obtaining gaming licenses for them in approximately 200 jurisdictions throughout the world.
+He also served from 2004 – 2025 as Chairman of the Global Compliance and Governance Committee for the world’s largest gaming manufacturer and lottery company, International Game Technology (IGT).

-Mr. Trachok has been recognized by his peers and consistently is included in the annual Best Lawyers rankings for Gaming Law and was designated lawyer of the year for Administrative and Legislative Law in 2021.
+Mr. Trachok has been recognized by his peers and consistently is included in the annual Best Lawyers rankings for Gaming Law, Energy Law and was designated lawyer of the year for Administrative and Legislative Law in 2021 and for Gaming Law in 2022.
 He served 15 years as an adjunct professor at UNR, teaching construction law in the graduate construction management program (1988-2003).
+He was also an adjunct professor at the University of San Francisco School of Law from 2006 to 2013, teaching the Laws of International Trade.
+Mr. Trachok is currently a Lecturer at the University of California, Berkeley School of Law, teaching 1L Contracts, Contracts and Sales for LLMs, Secured Transactions, and Gaming Law.

 Mr. Trachok has served as the Chair of the Nevada Board of Bar Examiners since 2000 and has been a member of the board since 1991.
 He also was a member of the University of Nevada System Board of Regents, serving as its Vice-chair from 2013-2015 and its Chair from 2015-2017.